DeepX-inc/.github/.github/pull_request_template.md

 - [ ] Have you filled the sections above?
 - [ ] Have you checked to ensure there aren't other open [Pull Requests](../pulls) for the same GitHub Issues/ClickUp Task(s)?
-- [ ] Have you linked the GitHub [Issues](../issues) and/or ClickUp Task(s) related to these changes?
-- [ ] Have you documented the changes in GitHub Issues and/or ClickUp Task(s) related to this PR?
+- [ ] Have you documented the changes in GitHub Issues and/or ClickUp Task(s) related to this Pull Request?
-- [ ] Have you added labels, where appropriate, to this PR?
+- [ ] Have you added labels, where appropriate, to this Pull Request?

 ### Screenshot
 <!--- Include any relevant screenshot. -->